Rainier Square Tower: Design

-The tower, designed by NBBJ, features nearly 200 luxury apartment units, 750,000 sqft of office space, and 30,000 sqft of retail space.
+The tower, designed by NBBJ, led by Design Partner Mindy Levine-Archer, features nearly 200 luxury apartment units, 750,000 sqft of office space, and 30,000 sqft of retail space.
 Six levels of below-grade parking can accommodate up to 1,000 vehicles.
 The tower has a "sloping" appearance, starting with a wide base and gradually becoming slimmer at higher floors.
 Early designs had the taper beginning at a higher floor, but it was lowered so as not to obscure views of the unique "pedestal" base of Minoru Yamasaki's adjacent Rainier Tower.

 The tower uses a "radical" shear wall core system that used steel plates in lieu of traditional rebar and formwork between concrete elements.
 This method reduced the amount of time needed to erect the floors of the tower.

 A separate, ten-story building on the southwest corner of the site, 400 University, will have 110,000 sqft and is set to open in 2021.
 The building will have a rooftop deck and 9,500 sqft of retail space.